 Gregory Shonk is currently in charge of overseeing the daily operations of The Archive as well as helping to select and implement a new database solution to accommodate the expansion of The Huntington Archive's Digital Database Collection.
 He is also currently in charge of handling image requests and other requests and inquiries made to The Huntington Archive.

-Kyle Mullins is currently working on the huntington archive website to create the best user experience for our visitors.
+Kyle Mullins is currently the webmaster for the huntington archive.
+He is working to create the best user experience for our visitors around the world.
 He is currently updating the site and working on providing our visitors access to documentary fill recordings in the Huntington collection.
-He is also pursuing a degree in Web Development and Information Technology.